Rate this post

 Yes, if you can smell burning oil but the oil level is fine, it could indicate a potential issue with the engine or a leaking gasket.
 It is advised to have the vehicle inspected by a qualified mechanic to diagnose and address the problem promptly.

-Expand your knowledge about Jeep with this article.
+Find out more about Jeep by exploring this related topic.
 How to Start a Jeep Cherokee With a Screwdriver

 Conclusion